Skip to main content

 Why isolation actually helps.

 The reason is a hard limit on working memory.
-Since George Miller’s famous paper, we have known that immediate memory holds only a handful of items at once — he put it near seven, and noted we stretch the limit by “chunking” small units into larger meaningful ones.1 Later work revised the number down: when you cannot rehearse or chunk, the true capacity of the focus of attention is closer to four.2 Four.
-That is the budget a difficult sentence has to share — and on a full page it shares it with every other line in view, the scrollbar, the chrome, the knowledge of how much is left.
-Clear the screen and the whole budget goes to the words in front of you.
+Since George Miller’s famous paper, we have known that immediate memory holds only a handful of items at once — he put it near seven, and noted we stretch the limit by “chunking” small units into larger meaningful ones.1 Later work revised the number down.
+When you cannot rehearse or chunk, the true capacity of the focus of attention is closer to four.2 Four items is the entire budget a difficult sentence has to work with, and on a full page it shares that budget with every other line in view, the scrollbar, the chrome, the knowledge of how much is left.
+Clear the screen and the whole allowance goes to the words in front of you.

 IO's Atomic Focus mode showing a single line of Marcus Aurelius's Meditations, centered on an otherwise empty dark screen.